 What Do I Need to Know About Student Loan Interest Rates?

 The interest rate represents the amount your lender is charging you to borrow money.
 It’s expressed as a percentage of your principal and doesn’t reflect any fees or other charges that might be connected to your loan.

-What is Student Loan APR, and How is it Different From Interest Rate?
+What Is Student Loan APR, and How Is It Different From Interest Rate?

-What Additional Fees/Charges Might be Included in Student Loan APR?
+What Additional Fees/Charges Might Be Included in Student Loan APR?

 When payments resume, that accrued interest is capitalized (added to the loan’s principal), which means the amount spent on interest increases, so your APR increases, too.

-If a Loan’s Interest Rate and APR Are the Same, Does That Mean There are no Hidden Fees?
+If a Loan’s Interest Rate and APR Are the Same, Does That Mean There Are No Hidden Fees?